Swartruggens

 Swartruggens is a small farming town in North West Province, South Africa that was established in 1875.

 Location

-The town is located by the Elands River, 69 km from the town of Zeerust, 56 km west of the city of Rustenburg and 34 km north-west of Koster.
+The town is located on the Elands River, 69 km east of the town of Zeerust, 56 km west of the city of Rustenburg and 34 km north-west of Koster.
+It is on the N4 road.

-It takes its name 'Swartruggens' from a series of hills there, formerly known as Zwartruggens, a Dutch name for 'black ridges'.
+It takes its name 'Swartruggens' from a series of hills, formerly known as Zwartruggens, the Dutch name for 'black ridges'.

 History

 The town of Swartruggens was founded in 1875 on the farm Brakfontein.

-After the Siege of Mafeking, during the Second Anglo-Boer War, one of the supply depots established by Robert Baden-Powell as he moved towards Pretoria was in Swartruggens.
+After the Siege of Mafeking, during the Second Anglo-Boer War, one of the supply depots was established by Robert Baden-Powell in Swartruggens, as he moved to Pretoria.

 A cemetery for British war dead from the Second Anglo-Boer War is located in the town.